 Federal Historic Tax Credit Program

-Since this program began, more than 43,328 projects have been rehabilitated across the country, generating over $89.97 billion in private investment in historic buildings nationwide.
-In Tennessee, buildings of almost every type imaginable have benefited from the Federal Historic Tax Credit (HTC) program, from Bed and Breakfasts and hotels and shotgun houses to large-scale business developments.
-Today, over 1,000 buildings in Tennessee have been rehabilitated using the ITC program, generating over $1 billion in investments in Tennessee's historic buildings.
+Since the Federal Historic Tax Credit program began, more than 50,000 projects have been rehabilitated across the country, generating nearly $100 billion in private investment in historic buildings nationwide.
+In Tennessee, buildings of almost every size and type imaginable have benefited from the Federal Historic Tax Credit (HTC) program, including bed and breakfasts, hotels, shotgun houses, former hospitals, and factory and mill complexes.
+Today, over 1,000 buildings in Tennessee have been rehabilitated using the ITC program, generating over $1.5 billion in investments in Tennessee's historic buildings.

 The recent webinar by the National Trust for Historic Preservation's Preservation Leadership form titled "Coronavirus Response: The Historic tax Credit as an Economic Recovery Tool" showed how beneficial the Historic Tax Credits are.

-Above: Two work-in-progress HTC projects in Memphis.
-Left is the Crosstown Concourse, a multi-use rehab in a former Sears distribution center.
-Right is Clayborn Temple, an important building in the 1968 sanitation strike.
-It will also be a multi-use facility.
-Below: Left is an image from the August issue of Traditional Building, which has a full page add for lighting in Knoxville's Tennessee Theater.
-The property was listed in the National Register as the Burwell Building Tennessee Theater in 1982 and owners took advantage of the ITC in 2005.
+Above, left: An image from an issue of Traditional Building, which had a full page advertisement for lighting in Knoxville's Tennessee Theater.
+The property was listed in the National Register as the Burwell Building Tennessee Theater in 1982 (photo above, right from NR nomination) and owners took advantage of the ITC in 2005.
 The theater is now a vibrant part of downtown Knoxville.
-Right is a photograph from the 1982 National Register nomination.

 |Historic Preservation Supervisor and Historic Tax Credit Reviewer|

 |Email to receive an application and instructions for the HTC program|